codello/docker-lilypond/README.md

 - Any arguments following will be passed directly to `lilypond`.
 - The output will be put into the `/ly` directory as well by default.
 If you use other directories remember to add bind mounts for those as well.

+## A note on compilation

+This docker image compiles Guile and LilyPond from source.
+The compilation process is quite demanding on the CPU and might take a while.
+Compilation via GitHub Actions takes ~10 minutes.

+Both LilyPond and Guile are compiled into the `/opt` folder.
+This way we can take advantage of docker’s [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) and get a smaller final image.
+Compilation into `/usr/local` would work just as well but would require more effort in the later stages (because we need to isolate the LilyPond files from other programs in the prefix).